STAT545-UBC-hw-2018-19/hw08-slumnitz/README.md

 * [Building a shiny app - interactive tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial/#11-using-uioutput-to-create-ui-elements-dynamically)
 * [Doc: sinyapps.io](http://docs.rstudio.com/shinyapps.io/getting-started.html#deploying-applications)

+### Data

 This app uses the freely available [Vancouver street tree dataset](https://data.vancouver.ca/datacatalogue/streettrees.htm).
+This dataset is very large, it includes roughly 100.000 trees or rows.
+Shiny does get slower with the amount of data displayed.
+Therefore I chose to have the user select tree heigh, diamter, neighbourhood and street in order to reduce the time spend loading the app.